-Investigate the status of each resource on the server with sysstat
+Investigate the status of each server resource with sysstat

 table of contents